FabLabIsafjordur/stratasys/README.md

 1. Click 'Write Chip' and if you get an error, try clicking it again
 1. Select Materials from the main menu of the printer and check if the cartridge is now full

-## Reset the cartridge chips with Arduino
+## Reset the cartridge chips with an Arduino
 When the printer says that your model or support cartridge is empty, it ejects the cartridge.
 Then you need to:

 1. Get an Arduino and a 2.2 kΩ resistor